mdn/content/files/en-us/webassembly/understanding_the_text_format/index.md

 Memory instances can also grow, for example via the [`Memory.grow()`](/en-US/docs/WebAssembly/JavaScript_interface/Memory/grow) method in JavaScript or [`memory.grow`](/en-US/docs/WebAssembly/Reference/Memory/Grow) in the WebAssembly.
 Since `ArrayBuffer` objects can't change size, the current `ArrayBuffer` is detached and a new `ArrayBuffer` is created to point to the newer, bigger memory.

-Note that when you create the memory you need to define both the initial size, and the maximum size to which the memory can grow.
+Note that when you create the memory you need to define the initial size, and you can optionally specify the maximum size to which the memory can grow.
-WebAssembly will attempt to reserve the maximum size you have requested, and if it is able to do so, it can grow the buffer more efficiently in future.
+WebAssembly will attempt to reserve the maximum size (if specified), and if it is able to do so, it can grow the buffer more efficiently in future.
 Even if it can't allocate the maximum size now, it may still be able to grow later.
 The method will only fail if it cannot allocate the _initial_ size.

 > **Note:** Originally WebAssembly only allowed one memory per module instance.